 - If your test(s) fail, click "Done".
 Then click the "Reset PIN" link and reset your PIN.
 (You can even 'reset' it to your current PIN.)

 - Try the "Test" option once again.
 In the token's box, click the "Test" link, then enter your PIN followed immediately by your Google Authenticator 6-digit one-time password, and click the "Test Now" button.

-- Once you get a successful test of your PIN plus one-time password on this web page, you can try logging into Savio once again and see if you're successful there, as well.
+- Once you get a successful test of your PIN plus one-time password on this web page, you can try logging into the cluster once again and see if you're successful there, as well.

-6. Finally, if all else fails, try creating a brand new token and add the new token to Google Authenticator, as described in the instructions above.
+6. Try creating a brand new token and add the new token to Google Authenticator, as described in the instructions above.
 (Before or after doing this, you can delete your existing token - both on the LBL Token Management web page and in the Google Authenticator app on your device - to avoid any confusion with the new token.)

 7. If none of the above tips give you a clue on what is not working, try to SSH to BRC resources from a different IP address i.e from a different computer or laptop.
 If that works email the IP address from where its not working to BRC support @ firstname.lastname@example.org.